Sasha-Solo/Nicolas-Cage-App/README.md

 # Nicolas Cage App 🎬
 This is a data-driven interface that presents fun and insightful facts about Nicolas Cage's filmography.
-This app is hosted with Streamlit, and showcases Nicolas Cage's unique contributions to cinema through data visualizations.
+This app is written in Python, and is hosted with Streamlit.
+It showcases Nicolas Cage's unique contributions to cinema through data visualizations.

 ## App Features